puppetlabs/puppetserver/documentation/external_ca_configuration.markdown

+---
+layout: default
-# Puppet Server External CA Configuration
+title: "Puppet Server: External CA Configuration"
+canonical: "/puppetserver/latest/external_ca_configuration.html"
+---

 Puppet Server supports the ability to configure certificates from an existing external CA. This is similar to Ruby Puppet master functionality under a Rack-enabled web server like Apache with Passenger.
 Much of the existing